Deciphering the Class Entry

 Each class is worth a number of credits.
 Most classes are worth 2 credits; some are worth 1 or 3.
 The teacher and the department Dean decide jointly the number of credits for a given class.

-It takes 24 credits to advance to the next Level.
+It takes 12 credits to pass your first level studies with 26 credits needed to advance to levels 3-7.
 In order to complete one level per year, you should aim to pass one class a month.

 It takes a minimum 168 credits to graduate from the Grey School of Wizardry.